o-andres-m/Ironbank/README.md

 Every money movement in accounts is registered as `Transaction`.
 Every transaction has a unique number, date, account, amount, currency, type, and observations.

-The system has a Fraud Detection when some accounts have 2 transactions in less than 1 second, and some accounts try to decrease their balance by 150% of the high daily transaction every.
+The system has a Fraud Detection when some accounts have 2 transactions in less than 2 seconds (edit from Settings), and some accounts try to decrease their balance by 150% of the high daily transaction every.
 This happens only when the amounts are over 1.000.

 Every month is auto executed the payment of the Monthly Maintenance, and the apply of Interest to accounts.
 You can set the day to apply both in settings.
+If something happen, and the Interests or Monthly Maintenance doesn't apply automatic, Admins can apply manually.

 If some error happens or some action is not supported, the system shows a specific error but continues working.